Rock, Mineral, Fossil, and Meteorite ID

 It would be best for you to check with your local geological survey or university for assistance.
 We are only able to provide guidance on specimens found locally.

-Due to COVID-19 the Department of Earth & Environmental Sciences does not take walk-ins or in-person visits to identify specimens.
+Due to the volume of requests and limited capacity, the Department of Earth & Environmental Sciences does not take walk-ins or in-person visits to identify specimens.

 Rock, Mineral, and Fossil Identification